tbckr/sgpt/README.md

 # SGPT

 SGPT is a powerful command-line interface (CLI) tool designed for seamless interaction with OpenAI models directly from your terminal.
-It enables you to run various queries, generate shell commands, and execute them with ease, making it a handy tool for developers and researchers alike.
+Effortlessly run queries, generate shell commands or code, create images from text, and more, using simple commands.
+Streamline your workflow and enhance productivity with this powerful and user-friendly CLI tool.

 Developed with the help of [sgpt](https://github.com/tbckr/sgpt).